SpectralVectors/TransMat/README.md

 Jim Kroovy submitted a crash fix, and a refactoring suggestion.

 Momchilo has pitched in with some licensing resources.

+PGMath posted an article on blender.stackexchange on how to recreate the Mapping and ColorRamp nodes using simple Math nodes, a huge help!

 And a massive thanks to batFINGER, CodeManX, and sambler for their countless contributions over the years to blender.stackexchange!